knightmoves-curriculum/advanced-c-sharp/lessons/029-encryption/README.md

 - Encryption is the process of converting data into a coded format to prevent unauthorized access.
 - Encryption at rest refers to protecting stored data by converting it into an unreadable format, which can only be decrypted with the correct key.
 - AES (Advanced Encryption Standard) is a widely-used encryption algorithm that provides robust security and is commonly employed for encrypting data both in transit and at rest in APIs.
+- The using statement ensures that objects implementing IDisposable are properly disposed of after use, managing resources efficiently and preventing leaks.

 ## Suggested Coding Exercise